optio50/Victron_Modbus_TCP/README.md

 reboot the cerbo and the keep-alive should do its job.
 the sleep command is to ensure the cerbo has had time to accomplish a full startup routine.

-If you want to run the keep-alive in the script instead of the standalone keep-alive you will need the MQTT request in the update_value function with a counter.
+If you want to run the keep-alive in the script instead of the standalone keep-alive you will need the MQTT request in the update_value function with a counter or timer.

 An example of the Victron TCP Modbus.
 If you intend to use this example for yourself it will require tweaking a few things.